2023 Solar Incentives Guide for Hanover, NH - Tax Credits & Rebates

 EcoWatch's Hanover, NH Solar Incentives FAQs

 It's a good idea to talk to your local Hanover solar installer for a better understanding of which incentives your project will qualify for.
-Generally, solar incentives apply to new solar systems installed on property you own (in the U.S.) within a specified date range.
-Some incentives, like those given by the state of New Hampshire, may have other requirements.
+Generally, solar incentives apply to new solar panel systems installed on a property you own (in the U.S.) within a specified date range.
+Some incentives, such as those provided by the New Hampshire government, might have other requirements.

 Can I use multiple types of renewable energy to power my home?

-You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
-Be sure to talk through your plan with your local Hanover solar installer.
-They can help you with the plan for your project and also help you understand the various incentives that you will or won't qualify for.
+You can use multiple types of renewable energy, or a combination of renewable and non-renewable energy, to power your home.
+Be sure to discuss your plan with your local Hanover solar installer.
+They can help you with the plan for your project and also help you understand the various incentives that you might or might not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.